rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-structure.md

 6. Api

 ## Models
-The models projects works as a `data access` layer of the application.
 It contains DbEntities, ViewModels, enums, constants and extensions.
 DbEntities are `POCO Models` which are transformed from the database tables, ViewModels are the custom models which are used to access some properties for performing a specific task, enums are `ApplicationObjects` which are generated based upon its type mentioned in the database. constants are used for declaring global constants of application. extensions are helper functions used for accessing data used at multiple places.